Renuvenkat77/Renugit/README.md

 # Renugit
-Automation test scripts to test some of the features of the  ecommerce website NYandC.
+Automation test scripts to test some of the features of the  ecommerce website nyandcompany.com User Stories:-
-User Stories:-
 a.
-User should be able to open the application NYandC upon entering the website URL.
+User should be able to open the application NYandC upon entering the website URL"www.nyandcompany.com".
 b.
 Upon opening the application, it should land on the appropriate home page.
 c.
 User should be able to view and navigate through different menu options like EvaMendes, Gabrielle Union, BrandsWeLove.
 Appropriate feature page should be loaded upon click.
 d.
 User should be able to navigate through sub-menu(menu- dropdown) options and desired sub-menu option page should be loaded.